spencerkingman/spenking-music/_posts/1090-01-08-golden-necklace.md

 Maybe you can kick the habit cold
 I'll just be here
 Chasing bones and lights
-Till I fall through a noodle's eye
+Till I walk through a needle's eye
 Or hole up in the hay of high ideals

 To see if I can't wake up